buzztroll/buzzipick/README.md

 server pics a new photo and serves it to the client.

 It uses python and flask.
 I hope to try it in a Rust as well.

-## Installing

-Open up the source files and look at them.
-Then look at the systemd example I have.
-Then figure out how to make it work for you.
-What do you want from me?
-I already typed this much of a README that no one will ever look at.

-This distribution includes programs for pulling pictures out of the Apple Photos' database and displaying them in a web browsers.
-My hope is to write this in a few (go, java, rust...
-C?!) of languages but I will likely just make it in python quickly for my own use and stop pretending that anyone cares about the code I write.